kopilashrestha9033/ecommerce-qa-playwright-demo/README.md

 # Keeper QA Automation Assignment – Magento Demo Store

-This repository contains an automated test suite for the Magento Demo Store
+This repository contains an automated test suite for the Magento Demo Store, developed as part of the Keeper QA Automation Engineer technical challenge.

 ## 🔍 Project Overview